laracasts/cypress/README.md

 ## Cypress Configuration

-We've declared some initial settings in your project's `cypress.config.js` file.
+We've declared some initial settings in your project's `cypress.config.cjs` file.
 Have a quick look now to ensure that everything is in order.
 In particular, please ensure that the `baseUrl` property is set correctly (we default to your app's `APP_URL` environment setting).

 ## Environment Handling